AD11011/AI/readme.md

 # template:
 - designed for a serious incident，with substantial evidence and clear demands from students/organizations date(s) occurred
----

 Location
 ---

-What happened
+What Happened
 ---

 The incident has been reported to
 ---

-School response
+University Response
 ---

-Desired response from the school
+Desired Response from the University
 ---

-Following up
+Following Up
 ---
+- any media coverage
 - if there is a meeting or something
 - any invesitagtion
 - (maybe combine with school response )